DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 - Think NFS Unbound
 - 2D graphic novel / comic art
 - Think speech bubbles, impact effects, etc.
+- For tooltips, we can have the regular tooltips be basic speech bubbles.
+For the tooltips that relate to objectives, we can have them be the spiky speech bubbles.
+	- NOTE: These will be animated.

 ## New Workflow